 Click Next on the 3CX Emergency NotifierSetup Wizard screen.

-Figure 10: Emergency Notifier setup wizard
+Figure 12: Emergency Notifier Setup Wizard

 On the Select Installation Folder window, the Folder field displays the path where the 3CX Emergency Notifier gets installed.
 You cannot change the location path.